xsc/ronda-routing/README.md

 ```

 This can work well if the subsystems can be easily identified (e.g. all JSON handlers reside under
-`/api`) but will fall apart very quickly if you the system is more heterogenous.
-Also, having
+`/api`) but will fall apart very quickly if the system is more heterogenous.
+Also, having routing
-routing logic in two ore more different places can make it harder to reason about it in the first
+logic in two ore more different places can make it harder to reason about it in the first place.
-place.

 ### What We Could Have